stu0292/stu0292/README.md

 Interested in:
 - Functional programming
 - Web tools
-- CLI tools
+- CLI tools and scripting
-- VIM
-- Ebooks and epub readers